nevans/d_heap/README.md

 A fast [_d_-ary heap][d-ary heap] [priority queue] implementation for ruby, implemented as a C extension.

+A regular queue has "FIFO" behavior: first in, first out.
+A stack is "LIFO": last in first out.
+A priority queue pushes each element with a score and pops out in order by score.
+Priority queues are often used in algorithms for e.g.
+[scheduling] of timers or bandwidth management, for [Huffman coding], and for various graph search algorithms such as [Dijkstra's algorithm], [A* search], or [Prim's algorithm].

 From [wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure)):
 > A heap is a specialized tree-based data structure which is essentially an
 > almost complete tree that satisfies the heap property: in a min heap, for any